laurenrosie/CV/README.md

 #### Analytical Thinker

 I have always enjoyed the analytical nature of problem solving and was fascinated with mathematics from a young age.
-Having moved towards Statistical & Data Analytics during my degree I realised the incredible potential when these skills are combined with coding!

 #### Communication of Technical Ideas
 - Gained a lot of experience in the communication of technical ideas to non-technical decision makers